-Some individual funds are held under one umbrella.
-If your scheme invests in a low risk fund, will it be exposed if a high risk fund under the same umbrella becomes insolvent, or is each fund legally ring-fenced?
+Some individual funds are held under a single ‘umbrella’.
+If your scheme invests in a low-risk fund, will it be exposed if a high risk fund under the same umbrella becomes insolvent or is each fund legally ring-fenced?
 This will depend on the design of the product and on the law where it is based.

-Check that the investment product really does what its name suggests at the outset.
-If it's called a cash fund, does it really just hold cash?
+Check that the investment product really does what its name suggests.
+For example, if it is called a ‘cash fund’, does the fund really just hold cash?

-Be prepared to negotiate.
-Providers like to present some of their products as “take it or leave it".
-But you may still be able to negotiate, especially if you are investing a significant amount.
-In general, investment agreements are the most negotiable - insurance policies and investment funds less so.
+Be prepared to negotiate with providers over investment terms.
+Providers like to present some of their products as “take it or leave it” but you may still have some flexibility, especially if you are investing a significant amount.
+In general, investment agreements are the most negotiable; insurance policies and investment funds less so.

-Consider how you are going to transfer scheme assets to the provider and whether a separate agreement is necessary to cover this.
-Also check what happens if you or the provider wish to bring the agreement to an end.
-You may need to serve notice and there may be penalties.
+Consider how you are going to transfer scheme assets from one provider to another, and whether a separate agreement will be necessary to cover this.
+Check what happens if you or the provider wish to bring the agreement to an end.
+You may need to serve notice and penalties may apply.
 Some contracts build in delays if assets are difficult to sell.